jayshah1819/tensorrt-int8-practice/README.md

 * TensorRT needs a **logger** to tell us what’s happening.
 * It prints **errors, warnings, and info** during engine building or calibration.
-* There are different levels (ERROR, WARNING, INFO, VERBOSE), and I chose `INFO` because it gives useful messages without being too noisy.
+* There are different levels (ERROR, WARNING, INFO, VERBOSE).
+I chose `INFO` because it gives useful messages without being too noisy.
-* Basically, it’s like a “status monitor” for TensorRT.
+* Basically, it’s like a **status monitor** for TensorRT.

 ---

 ### 2. **CUDA Initialization**

-In PyCUDA, before doing anything on GPU, we need to **initialize CUDA**:

 ```python
 import pycuda.driver as cuda